Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Problem Formulation

 \subsubsection{Cancellation Fee}

-When a customer cancels a fixed-rate plan, there will be a cancellation fee of the following types: \begin{enumerate} \item {\em No Fee}: The customer does not need to pay any cancellation fee but s/he needs to inform the retailer in advance (e.g., 30 days ahead). \item {\em Constant Fee}: If the residual number of months in the contract is within a certain level, then a fixed amount of cancel fee is required (e.g., \$100 if less than 12 months left in the contract, or \$200 if between 12 to 24 months left in the contract). \item {\em Temporally Linear-dependent Fee}: a pre-specified charge times the residual number of months in the contract (e.g., \$10 per remaining month in the contract). \end{enumerate}
+When a household cancels the fixed-rate plan, i.e. $s_t\neq s_{t-1}$, a cancellation fee of plan $s_{t-1}$ from the following types will incur: \begin{enumerate} \item {\em Constant Fee}: A fixed cancellation fee $\gamma^{s_{t-1}}$ incurs when subscription time is less than the contract period. \item {\em Temporally Linear-dependent Fee}: a pre-specified fee $\alpha^{s_{t-1}}$ times the remaining period $l_t$ in the contract (e.g., \$10 per remaining month in the contract). \end{enumerate}

-Let $\beta_t$ be the cancellation fee at time $t$.
-We note that within each period of a fixed-rate plan, it is either a constant, or a linearly decreasing value proportional to the residual contract period.